TROPICS (spacecraft constellation)

-The Time-Resolved Observations of Precipitation structure and storm Intensity with a Constellation of Smallsats (TROPICS) mission is a NASA constellation of six small satellites, 3U CubeSats, that will measure temperature and moisture profiles and precipitation in tropical systems with unprecedented temporal frequency.
+TROPICS (Time-Resolved Observations of Precipitation structure and storm Intensity with a Constellation of Smallsats) is a NASA constellation of four identical 3U CubeSats designed to perform detailed and frequent studies of tropical cyclones.
 This data will enable scientists to study the dynamic processes that occur in the inner core of the storm resulting in rapid genesis and intensification.
 William Blackwell of the Massachusetts Institute of Technology's Lincoln Laboratory in Lexington, Massachusetts is the principal investigator.

-The constellation was initially planned to be delivered to orbit on three launches between June and July 2022; as of September 2022 no operational satellites have successfully reached orbit.
+The constellation was initially planned to consist of six satellites delivered to orbit on three launches between June and July 2022.
+Due to the loss of the first two satellites in a launch failure on 12 June 2022, the constellation was reduced to four satellites, all launched in May 2023.

-Mission overview
+Mission

 TROPICS will perform very frequent measurements, similar to X-rays (but not actually observing X-rays), that cut through the overall cloud-cover to see the storm's underlying structure.
 The storm structures known as the eyewall – tall clouds, wind and rain around the eye – and rainbands – the rainy parts of the spiral arms – give clues about whether a storm is primed to intensify into a category 4 or 5 storm, something everyone in its path needs to know.

 TROPICS will consist of six 3U size CubeSats, each about 10 × 10 × 36 cm and weighing just 5.34 kg, that use scanning microwave radiometers to measure temperature, humidity, precipitation and cloud properties.
 The CubeSats will be launched into three separate orbital planes to enable the overall constellation to monitor changes in tropical cyclones as frequently as every 21 minutes.
 Each CubeSat will host a high-performance radiometer scanning across the satellite track at 30 RPM to provide temperature profiles using seven channels near the 118.75 GHz oxygen absorption line, water vapor profiles using 3 channels near the 183 GHz water vapor absorption line, imagery in a single channel near 90 GHz for precipitation measurements, and a single channel at 206 GHz for cloud ice measurements.
 The investigation was selected from NASA's third Earth Venture Instrument competition.

-Goddard Space Flight Center is the NASA Center leading the mission.
+Langley Research Center is the NASA Center leading the mission.